jrg1a/jrg1a/README.md

 ###

-<p align="left">My name is Jørgen, and im a Cyber Engineering Student with a bachelor degree in Computer Science</p>
+<p align="left">My name is Jørgen, and im a Cyber Engineering Student with a Bachelor degree in Computer Science</p>

 ###